Tag: Geopolitics

 Crypto promised emancipation.
 By 2025, it performs absorption.

-Platforms such as Polymarket, now backed by Intercontinental Exchange (ICE), serve not as insurgents but as annexes of Wall Street’s predictive-finance core.
+Platforms such as Polymarket are now backed by Intercontinental Exchange (ICE).
+They serve not as insurgents but as annexes of Wall Street’s predictive-finance core.

 Protocols mint participation while executing hierarchy.
 Sovereign states now tokenize relevance—El Salvador’s Volcano Bonds, Pakistan’s Pasni port financing—as survival strategies within the global ledger.